-Massage therapy can provide significant benefits for almost anyone.
+Massage therapy can provide significant benefits for almost anyone; from infant through to seniors.
 People with certain health conditions do have to be careful or receive a modified treatment.
 Check with your doctor if you are unsure.

 What do I wear?

 Whatever you’re comfortable in.
 During a massage, only the area being manipulated is exposed and the rest of your body is covered with a sheet and/or blanket.
 If you are uncomfortable with removing any clothing items, your therapist can alter the massage to allow for this.
 Remember – it’s your choice as to what you wear.
 If you are still unsure most people leave their underpants on.

 What can I expect from my first visit?

 On your first visit, you will be required to fill out a Case History form (a confidential form on your health).
 Afterward, your therapist will do an assessment based on the information you provide.
 The therapist will then discuss with you the treatment options and get your consent to go ahead.
 The therapist will then leave the room to give you privacy while you are changing and getting onto the table.

 You can expect the clinic to be clean and private, including fresh sheets on the table for each person.